Practice Areas

 -firearms law-

 Unfortunately for Americans, our law and regulations regarding firearms are extremely complex to the extent that they often confuse attorneys and even judges.
 Most basically, the federal law establishes who and who is not permitted to possess a firearm, and this is set forth in Title 18, United States Code, Section 922.
 States can and do often pass additional restrictions on top of the list set forth in 18 U.S.C.
-922. Pennsylvania is one of those states that has passed additional restrictions on who may or may not posses a firearm, and this information is set forth in Title 18, Pennsylvania Consolidated Statutes, Section 6105.
+922. Pennsylvania is one of those states that has passed additional restrictions on who may or may not possess a firearm, and this information is set forth in Title 18, Pennsylvania Consolidated Statutes, Section 6105.

 While there are many components to both the laws at the Federal level and here at the state level, most individuals encounter legal issues in reference to who may and may not possess a firearm.
 In American law, the traditional classes of persons who are not permitted to possess firearms are individuals who have been convicted of crime and those who have significant mental health issues to the extent that it involved that person had to be involuntarily committed for psychiatric reasons.